simscape/Renewable-Energy-Integration-Simscape/README.md

 ![](Pictures/BESSGFL&GFM.PNG)

-These figures show that the BESS with GFM control responds to an increase in load and delivers the real and reactive power required to maintain stable system operation.

 ## Setup
 - Clone the repository and add to MATLAB&reg; path, then click the 'RenewableEnergyIntegrationwithSimscape.prj' file to get started.